afternoon/rolf/README.md

 Plugins add additional collectors to Rolf.

-- Plugins live in app/rolf/priv/plugin.d.
+- Plugins live in `plugins`.
-- A plugin has a config file, see `app/rolf/priv/plugin.d/loadtime/loadtime.config` for an example.
+- A plugin has a config file, see `plugins/loadtime/loadtime.config` for an example.
-- Plugin config includes an options key.
-Options can be overridden per-site by customising `recorder.config`.
+- Plugin config can be overridden per-site by customising `services.config`.
 - Plugins can use an Erlang module, a command or a daemon to collect data.
-- Plugin collectors written in Erlang should use the `rolf_collector` behaviour.
+- Plugin collectors written in Erlang should implement the `rolf_collector` behaviour.
 - The `collect/1` function should capture data.
 The argument, `Service`, is a `service` record, which includes lots of useful info such as name and options (see `apps/rolf/include/rolf.hrl` for more info).